Asleep at Lab: Whistleblower Allegations From Inside California’s New Billion Dollar COVID Testing Lab

 Whistleblowers say a CDPH lab director also recently resigned from the lab leaving only PerkinElmer representatives in top management positions.
 The agency did not immediately confirm if that lab director is still with CDPH.

-Most of the whistleblowers we spoke with were afraid to come forward publicly out of fear of retaliation.
+Most of the whistleblowers we spoke with did not want to come forward publicly out of fear of retaliation.

 They note that CDPH is not only the state agency responsible for inspecting and regulating labs, but it’s also the agency that is responsible for issuing the Clinical Laboratory Scientist (CLS) licenses.